 - Students can keep their identity secret by using a pseudonym and by submitting papers in formats that contain little if any identifying metadata.

-The GDPR has legal effect in all EU Member States from 25 May 2018.
-The Data Protection Directive (Directive 95/46/EC) has been replaced by the GDPR.
-Although it is a regulation and immediately effective in all EU Member States, there are certain regulations within the GDPR that Member States will be able to legislate upon at a national level for specific reasons, therefore this policy may change accordingly from time to time.
+The GDPR had legal effect in all EU Member States from 25 May 2018.
+The Data Protection Directive (Directive 95/46/EC) was replaced by the GDPR.
+Although GDPR is a regulation and currently effective in all EU Member States, there are certain regulations within the GDPR that Member States will be able to legislate upon at a national level for specific reasons, therefore this policy may change accordingly from time to time.

 The Legal Basis for Processing Personal Data